Unstoppable (Kat DeLuna song)

-"Unstoppable" is a single by American singer Kat DeLuna from the soundtrack to the 2009 film, Confessions of a Shopaholic.
-It was released on January 22, 2009 through Universal Motown and Konvict Muzik, and was released to American radio stations on February 24, 2009.
+"Unstoppable" is a single by American singer Kat DeLuna which was included on her sophomore studio album, "Inside Out" and featured on the soundtrack to the 2009 film, Confessions of a Shopaholic.
+It was released on January 22, 2009 via Universal Motown and Konvict Muzik.
+It was released to American radio stations on March 24, 2009.
 The single version features rapper Lil Wayne.
-Some radio stations had already premiered the song before the video release.
 The single has been featured in frequent WNBA commercials.
-Besides working with Wayne, DeLuna also once again worked alongside RedOne, the mastermind behind her debut album 9 Lives.
+"Unstoppable" was produced by RedOne, who worked with DeLuna on her debut studio album, 9 Lives.